drasi-project/docs/docs/content/administrator/sample-app-deployment/curbside-pickup/_index.md

 This will create a new CosmosDb account with the Gremlin API and a database named `Contoso` with 2 empty graphs, named `PhysicalOperations` and `RetailOperations`.

-### Request FFCF feature

-The FFCF feature is required to be enabled on your CosmosDb account.
-Currently, this needs to be manually requested by [filling out this form](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR9ecQmQM5J5LlXYOPoIbyzdUOFVRNUlLUlpRV0dXMjFRNVFXMDNRRjVDNy4u)

 ### Add the Pickup zone data

 Login to the Azure portal and navigate to the Data explorer blade of your CosmosDb account.